openharmony/docs/en/application-dev/security/permission-verify-guidelines.md

-# API Access Permission Verification
+# Verifying API Access Permissions

 ## When to Use